Sames I

-Sames I (also spelled Samos I), was the Orontid king of Sophene and Commagene, ruling around 260 BC.
+Sames I (also spelled Samos I), was the Orontid king of Sophene, Armenia and Commagene, ruling around 260 BC.

 Name

 The name of "Samos" is possibly derived from the Avestan name Sāma, the father of the Avestan hero Garshasp, which would indicate some sort of custom of Iranian religious or epic lore amongst the Orontids.

 Biography

 The Kingdom of Sophene was ruled by the Orontid dynasty of Iranian origin, which was descended from Orontes I, a Bactrian nobleman who was the son-in-law of the Achaemenid King of Kings Artaxerxes II (r.
 404–358 BC).
 According to the Greek writer Strabo (died 24 AD) in his Geographica, Sophene first emerged as a distinct kingdom under Zariadres (fl.
 190 BC), who was installed as its ruler by the Seleucid king Antiochus III the Great (r.
 222–187 BC).
 He further adds that following the defeat of Antiochus III against the Romans, Zariadres declared independence.
 However this report is strongly contradicted by epigraphic and numismatic evidence.
 Sophene most likely emerged as a distinct kingdom in the 3rd-century BC, during the gradual decline of Seleucid influence in the Near East and the split of the Orontid dynasty into several branches.
 Three rulers belonging to a different Orontid branch, Sames I, Arsames I and Xerxes ruled the western part of Greater Armenia, perhaps from Commagene to Arzanene.